andioniciuc/ARusu-RayToys_Manual_Testing/README.md

 Total number of Taste Cases / Total number of Run Test Cases: 64

-Bugs: 7, 2 high and 5 medium medium severity, degree of affecting the user: Low
+Bugs: 7 (2 high and 5 medium severity), degree of affecting the user: Low

 The application was tested on the selected segment, which has optimal functionality.